[Amended 11-24-2025]

 G.

-Preservation of historic, archaeological, and cultural features, such as, but not limited to, historic structures, stone walls, cellar holes, earthworks, middens or graves.
+Preservation of historic, archaeological, and cultural features, such as, but not limited to, historic structures, stone walls, cellar holes, earthworks, middens, graves, or burial grounds.

 H.